 As our business grew and a more long-term staff came together, the need for a greater structure also grew.
 We had to create "Beehive 2.0."
 This transition is a challenge for many small enterprises.
 How do we develop a structure that captures the alchemy, the entrepreneurial spirit, and the heart of our unique kitchen?
 How can the open, non-hierarchical style modelled by five co-founders be replicated to include a diverse staff of nearly fifty?

 Since 2013, we have been intentionally engaged in shepherding this transition.
-We turned to Holacracy, a cutting-edge system for organizing work with very little centralized power and control, and to Self-Management, a broader framework for how members of an organization can all show up at the highest level.
+We turned to Holacracy, a cutting-edge system for organizing work with very little centralized power and control, and to Self-Management, a broader framework for how members of an organization can all show up at the highest level with little centralized hierarchy.

-In 2014, we inaugurated a five-month candidacy program to help employees learn the fundamentals of our business, develop the skills needed to assume an ownership role and to be openly and actively engaged in personal growth.
-In 2016, after two rounds of candidacy, we grew to 19 worker-owners, along with about 25 other full- and part-time employees.
+In 2014, we inaugurated a worker-owner candidacy program to help employees learn the fundamentals of our business, develop the skills needed to assume an ownership role and to be openly and actively engaged in personal growth.
+In 2016, after two rounds of candidacy, we grew to 19 worker-owners.
 Then the tides turned in the other direction.
-By the beginning of 2019 all four remaining co-founders had moved on to other pursuits, as have many of our newer worker-owners.
-As we reopen this summer, Three Stone Hearth is back to five worker-owners.
-Hopefully our Fall, 2020 Candidacy program will bring that number up by the end of the year!
+By 2019 all four remaining co-founders had moved on to other pursuits, as did many of our newer worker-owners.

 We will continue to report on this ongoing experiment to create Beehive 2.0!